 The first Teacher Training in Sloka began in February 2015 as a Foundation Course.
 Early Childhood and Grade One Readiness was the next session to follow in June of 2015.
-An Anthroposophical study on ‘Understanding Goethe’ was organised in September of the same year.
+An Anthroposophical study on ‘Understanding Goethe’ was organized in September of the same year.
 This helped in formulating our Primary School Curriculum.
 The following month, Christof Weichert, an expert on Waldorf Education from Dornach, was here to help us!

-Teacher Training DNA of Sloka – The Hyderabad Waldorf School.
+Teacher Training DNA of Sloka – The Hyderabad Waldorf School

 Sloka – The Hyderabad Waldorf School is India’s first Waldorf School.
 From the 1930’s there have been many abortive starts with the Steiner Pedagogy.
 Most of these had been started by stray individuals and fizzled out in quick succession – the pioneering individual got married, pregnant or lost interest.
 It was obvious to the Founder’s of Sloka that what was required was a pool of trained teachers.
 Consequently, Tina Bruinsma, our Dutch Mentor trained nearly 40 individuals on the basics of Waldorf Pedagogy – even before Sloka started.
 Over the past 20 years we have had a string of mentors coming to Sloka from all over the world.
 Also, our teachers has been going abroad on learning stints.